Thejas027/DSA-Questions/README.md

 ## 4. Hashing Basics 📂

-Dive into the basics of hashing, including its principles, applications, and implementation details.
-This series covers fundamental hashing concepts such as hash functions, collision resolution strategies, and the use of hash tables, equipping you with essential knowledge for effective data storage and retrieval.
+Dive into the basics of hashing implementaion in Cpp,This series contain how a hashing can be used wehre here counting how many times certain number or character has been reapeated.

 ---

 ## 5. Maps Implementation 🗺️

-Learn about maps and their implementation, including how to use them in different programming languages.
-This series explores various map data structures, such as associative arrays and dictionaries, along with their operations and applications in solving real-world problems.
+Learn about maps and their implementation and folder contains how map can be used to count how many times the number has been repeated.

 ---